Trees in Rotterdam in the Autumn of ’21

 There are a few Ginkgos on Hoogstraat and adjacent side streets, for some reason most of them in groups of three.
 They are still young, somewhat skinny trees; I therefore like to see the mention in this blog post mainly as an incentive prize.
 But who knows… Tree of the Year, say, 2121?

-I conclude the tour with the mother of all autumn trees.
+I conclude this tour through Rotterdam with the mother of all autumn trees.
 I once devoted a complete blog post to the liquidambar styraciflua, or the sweet gum tree.
 The popularity of this species is growing rapidly and rightly so, because with leaves in shades from green and yellow to orange, red and sometimes even purple, you can’t ignore it in the autumn.
 Since the refurbishment of Binnenrotte a few years ago, some of them can be found there on the market square.
 In combination with the Horn of Plenty, the artwork by Koenen and Roskam on the inside of the Market Hall, this results in a psychedelic color explosion.